Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Twice the performance in the same space

-The technological leap between modules from 2005 and current modules is enormous: Back then, efficiency ranged from 12 to 15%; today, it ranges from 22 to 24%.
-On the same 50-square-meter roof area, current modules can therefore generate around 10 to 12 kWp, whereas in 2005 only 5 to 7 kWp was possible—with higher efficiency and better low-light performance.
+The technological leap between 2005 modules and current modules is enormous: Back then, efficiency ranged from 12 to 15%; today, it’s 22 to 24%.
+On the same 50-square-meter roof area, current modules can therefore generate around 10 to 12 kWp, whereas in 2005 only 5 to 7 kWp were possible—with higher efficiency and better low-light performance.
+Repowering can therefore be particularly worthwhile when roof space is limited: Modern modules extract significantly more power per square meter from the available space.

 | System size | Excess power feed-in | Full feed-in |